Nicola Barile

-Nicola Barile (born in Santa Maria Capua Vetere, February 5, 1962) is an Italian screenwriter, writer and director.
+Nicola Barile (born in Santa Maria Capua Vetere, February 5, 1962) is an Italian screenwriter and director.

-Considered one of the pioneers of animation in Campania, after having worked for several years at the screenplays of the soap-opera Un Posto al Sole, in 2003 he began to devote himself to writing for boys and, the following year, he published his first novel: "The skeletons in wardrobe" published by Tilapia / Colonnese.
+Considered one of the pioneers of animation in Campania, after having worked for several years at the screenplays of the soap opera Un Posto al Sole, in 2003 he began to devote himself to writing for boys and, the following year, he published his first novel: "The skeletons in wardrobe".
 From this publication the character "Edo, the little prince of Sansereno" came to life, whom will become, a few years later, the protagonist of an animated movie made in co-production with Rai and broadcast on Rai Due.
+In 2025 he returns to direct a cartoon TV series: Lola on Board.

 Biography

 Parallel to his work as an author, he founded Tilapia, a leading production company for cartoons and educational products for children.
-In the decade 2003–2005 he collaborated at full speed with RAI, signing as a producer or as director the special "The mystery of Vergil's Egg" and "The song of the shepherds".
+Between 2003 and 2005 he collaborated with RAI, signing as a producer or as director the special "The mystery of Vergil's Egg" and "The song of the shepherds".
 In 2008 Barile wrote and directed an animated short film "Dalla cella alla brace", made together with the prisoners of the Secondigliano Prison, in the context of a cooking course entrusted to Gesco, a consortium of social cooperatives.
 In 2014 he produced for Peppino Di Capri the cartoon "Champagne" in honor of the 40th anniversary of the famous hit song.
-In 2015 he followed the direction of the docufilm "Arts and Crafts, Men at Work in Pompeii" presented at the XXVI International exhibition of archaeological cinema in Rovereto, in 2016 he leads the artistic direction of the successful series of commercials of coffee brand Caffè Borbone, signed by Giovanni Calvino, produced by TILE Storytellers, and then, in 2017, he comes back to the direction of the cartoon music video "Ninna nanna di sua Maestà", one of the songs by "Zecchino D'Oro" sung by the Antoniano choir of Bologna.
-Since 2019 Barile is the CCO of the production company TILE Storytellers.
+In 2015 he followed the direction of the docufilm "Arts and Crafts, Men at Work in Pompeii" presented at the XXVI International exhibition of archaeological cinema in Rovereto.
+In 2016 he led the artistic direction of the successful series of commercials of coffee brand Caffè Borbone, signed by Giovanni Calvino, produced by TILE Storytellers, and then, in 2017, he comes back to the direction of the cartoon music video "Ninna nanna di sua Maestà", one of the songs by "Zecchino D'Oro" sung by the Antoniano choir of Bologna.
+Since 2019 Barile has been CCO of the production company TILE Storytellers.
+Since 2023 he has been the director of the Bacoli Archaeological Film Festival.

 Documentaries

 Before becoming a pioneer in animation in Campania, he signed numerous subjects and screenplays for documentaries broadcast by Rai.
-The most famous, often broadcast on the thematic channels such as Rai Cultura and Rai Storia is "The Spouse of Naples" a documentary on the life of Achille Lauro.
+The most famous, often broadcast on the thematic channels such as Rai Cultura and Rai Storia is "Lo sposo di Napoli" a documentary on the life of Achille Lauro.
 Numerous, then, the documentaries signed with the CNRS-Center Jean Bérard of Naples presented at the International Exhibition of Rovereto, at the Agon film festival in Athens and at the Salon de la valorisation en sciences humaines et sociales in France.

-Recently He signed "Pecunia non Olet", a documentary filmed in Pompeii that opened the 15th Archaeological Festival of Amiens, France.
+Recently He signed "Pecunia non Olet", a documentary filmed in Pompeii that opened the 15th Archaeological Festival in Amiens, France.